What is Sphere XG?

 Measure in 360° Photos without Depth Information

-1. Go to the walkmode view of your project and navigate to the location where you want to take a measurement.
+1. Go to the walkmode view of your project and navigate to the location where you want to make a measurement.

-3.Enter the Camera height from the ground to the center point of the camera lense as accurately as possible.
+3.Enter the Camera height from the ground to the center point of the camera lens as accurately as possible.

 4. Click Next.